Snowflake Stock Forecast: IPO Superstar

 Snowflake Stock Forecast for Largest Software IPO Ever

-The Snowflake IPO was priced at $120 per share last September, attracting big investors like Salesforce and Warren Buffett’s Berkshire Hathaway.
-Buffett’s Berkshire Hathaway owns more than 6 million shares… to top it off, Snowflake CEO, Frank Slootman, holds 5.3 million shares in the stock, a stake worth $1.4 billion.
+The Snowflake IPO was priced at $120 per share, attracting big investors like Salesforce and Warren Buffett’s Berkshire Hathaway.
+Buffett’s Berkshire Hathaway bought over six million shares… to top it off, Snowflake CEO, Frank Slootman, holds around 5.3 million shares in the stock, a stake worth $1.4 billion.
 Benoit Dageville, Snowflake’s co-founder and chief technology officer, owns around 8 million shares, worth more than $2 billion.

 Unlimited Growth Potential

 With some of the biggest names on Wall Street taking a stake, Snowflake could be one of the best-performing stocks of the next decade.
-It’s just getting started on its path to growth and financial dominance in its sector.
-The cloud computer market continues to expand and is expected to increase 18% this year alone, totaling $304.9 billion, up from $257.5 billion last year.
+It’s just starting its path to growth and financial dominance in its sector.
+The cloud computer market continues to expand and is expecting to increase 18% this year alone, totaling $304.9 billion, up from $257.5 billion last year.
 It’s forecast to rise even higher in the years to come.

 With more companies allowing their employees to continue working remote, the demand for cloud services is booming.
 And Snowflake’s wide range of cloud-based products provides everything a client might need.